Dr. Heydt visits Claire O'Connor at her poster presentation about foster care which Claire presented at the BPD annual meeting in 2011

 Students graduating in social work apply for licensure and are prepared to practice social work in a number of different settings.
 Xavier has been very successful in placing our social work graduates.
 Graduates in social work have secured positions in many areas, including:

-- Adult and children’s protective services
+- Child/Adult protective services

 - Family social services